minprog/webapps/info/10 Syllabus.md

 |   1 | Clearly, quite a bit of effort went into it, but it does not really work.            |
 |   0 | Not submitted or very incomplete.                                                    |

+All projects have equal weight in the final grade.

 ## Code reviews

 In later weeks, you will be asked to plan code reviews with another student.
-This is an excellent opportunity to get feedback on your portfolio.
+This is an excellent opportunity to get additional feedback on your portfolio.

 ## Collaboration